pascalenderli/IniBuffer/README.md

 ## Background
 Ini files are simple and human readable configuration files.
 They are widely used in computer applications to store system configurations on the hard-disk.
 The structure is handy to pass groups of data to their intended destinations inside an application.

-## Ini Format
+## Ini - File Format
 The ini format is not well defined.
-Different systems interpret the files slightly differently or support unequal features.
+Different systems interpret the files slightly different or support unequal features.
 This file parser is optimized for simple usage and does only support a minimal but sufficient set of ini-file features.

-In general an ini-file consists of Sections and Properties.
+In general an ini-file consists of sections and properties.

 ### Sections
 Section names are parenthesized with square brackets to the left and right of the unique name string.
 Each section can be empty or is followed by a set of properties (key|value pairs).
 Section names can contain white spaces in between words.
 White spaces in front of the first letter or after the last letter are ignored.
 Even though this buffer supports using white spaces in section name strings, doing this is considered bad practice.